-Supply management: These processes are related to the technical core of the IT and refer to how the IT organization is built, how the interfaces between supply and demand are designed, and how the business units are served (for example, the process of IT resource provision).
+Supply management: These processes are related to the technical core of IT resources and refer to how the IT organization is built, how the interfaces between supply and demand are designed, and how the business units are served (e.g., the process of IT resource provision).

-Service management: These processes relate to the most important ITIL-processes (for example, the ticket handling at the service desk).
+Service management: These processes relate to the most important ITIL processes (e.g., ticket handling on the service desk).

-Quality management: These processes relate to the quality assurance of the IT.
+Quality management: These processes relate to the quality assurance of IT.
 They include, for example, the reporting and monitoring of IT processes, methodological frameworks for process improvement, and quality standards in general.

-Like every other organizational process, these IT processes require a solid process management which deals with the identification, design, documentation, implementation, and optimization of the IT processes.
+Like every other organizational process, these IT processes require a solid process management framework that deals with the identification, design, documentation, implementation, and optimization of the IT processes.

 Technology

-When talking about IT, one might think of technological aspects at first place, as they are already embedded in the abbreviation “IT” = information technology.
+When talking about IT, one might think of the technological aspects in the first instance, as they are already embedded in the abbreviation “IT” – information technology.
 Generally, a technology is the application of scientific knowledge for practical purposes.
 Specifically, information technologies cover electronic data processing and the hardware and software infrastructure used for this.
-There are several approaches how to cluster technologies that are at the core of IT management.
-Johanning (2019) suggest to differentiatethe following areas:
+There are several approaches to clustering technologies that are at the core of IT management.
+Johanning (2019) suggests differentiating the following areas:

 Areas of Information Technology (IT)